ffsw/site_ffso/README.md

 # site_so
-Site config for Freifunk Soonwald
+Site config for Freifunk Soonwald  - 2017 (LEDE)